-Jessica and Tim Keane founded the Joseph Keane Fund, which provides emotional and financial support and services to families who experience the unexpected and life-changing loss of a baby.
+Jessica and Tim Keane founded the Joseph Keane Fund, which provides emotional and financial support and services to families and hospital staff members who experience the unexpected and life-changing loss of a baby.

 In addition to carrying on their son’s name, the Fund has been a wonderful addition to Bridgeport Hospital, as none of the below services existed prior to the creation of the Joseph Keane Fund.

 - Bereavement boxes – These boxes include a little hat, a onesie, a picture frame, and a handprint/footprint of the baby.
 For some, this may be the only tangible belongings the parents can hold on to.
 The box also includes a note that reads, “Made possible through the generosity of the Joseph Keane Fund.”

 - Camera/printer/supplies – The Fund was able to purchase this for the hospital as families appreciate having a picture of their baby, which goes into the bereavement box.